The impacts of climate change on severe weather in Maine—and what it means for the future

 Panelists:

-Sean Birkel, Maine State Climatologist; research assistant professor, Climate Change Institute, University of Maine
+Sean Birkel, Maine State Climatologist; assistant extension professor, Climate Change Institute and Cooperative Extension at the University of Maine

 Donald Dumont, Warning Coordination Meteorologist at NOAA National Weather Service, based in Gray